BeelyDrop/.github/profile/README.md

 # BeelyDrop Ecommerce
 To honor the free thinkers and those who are willing to get things done.
-An innovative social ecommerce platform that is aimed at Revolutionizing the way we shop, a cutting-edge e-commerce tech that seamlessly merges convenience, affordability, and innovation to enhance our everyday lives. for the good of all and betterment of our society
+An innovative social ecommerce platform that is aimed at Revolutionizing the way we shop, a cutting-edge e-commerce tech that seamlessly merges convenience, affordability, and innovation to enhance our everyday lives. for the good of our customers and betterment of our society